jleahred/fsm_gen/README.md

     fsm_login_private.hpp
 ```

 There are two forward files for types and private.
-You can use them as reference.
+You can use them as reference to fill these files.

 These two files will be created if don't exist as a reference